-Manufacturing methods and new synthetic fibers developed during WW2 dramatically reduced the price of clothing and increased the durability.
+Manufacturing methods and new synthetic fibers that were developed during WWII dramatically reduced the price of clothing and increased their durability.
 Men could buy more clothes for less money and afford to keep up with changing fashions.
 Improvements in public heating and cooling also changed the need for men to dress in extreme layers.
-Clothing could be lighter, wash and wear was practical, and better looking than previous decades.
-House wives appreciated these new easy fabrics, men appreciated the economical savings.
+Clothing could be lighter, while wash and wear was practical and better looking than previous decades.
+Housewives appreciated these new easy fabrics, and men appreciated the economical savings.

-Up to this point this doesn’t sounds like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
-They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20 year olds and up, lived in an entirely different fashion culture.
+Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by the greasers we have come to know well today.
+They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men 20 years old and up lived in an entirely different fashion culture.
 The rest of this series on 1950s men’s fashion will focus on these men, the bulk of society, who lived middle class lives in the suburban sprawl or the big city life.

 1950s Men’s Fashion Suits

 In the 1940s, the suit jacket had broad, padded shoulders, a nipped in waist, and wide lapels.
 The 1948 new look removed shoulder pads and dropped straight to the hip, hitting around mid-thigh.
 Lapels were soft, rolled and narrow.
 Most suits were single-breasted with long, wide lapels, and the suit fastened up the front with two or three buttons sitting low, exposing a long necktie and usually no waistcoat.
 Sometimes, there were two welt pockets.
 The breast pocket held a white handkerchief.